 Platforms like Typo assist in evaluating factors such as complexity, duplication, and adherence to best practices.

 Additionally, code reviews provide qualitative insights by assessing readability and overall structure.
+Maintaining high code quality is a core principle of software engineering, helping to reduce bugs and technical debt.
 Frequent defects in a specific module can help identify code quality issues that require attention.

 Defect density determines the number of defects relative to the size of the codebase.